Three Men and a Little Lady: Plot

 With the wedding imminent, Peter is concerned as Mary says Edward dislikes her.
 Peter and Michael realize Edward plans to send Mary to Pileforth.
 Edward denies it and Sylvia refuses to believe Peter, who has always disliked Edward.
 Jack arrives mid-argument and Sylvia and Edward leave.
 Peter admits he loves Sylvia but stayed silent due to Jack and Sylvia's past.
 Jack insists that Sylvia only loves Peter and he must follow his heart.

 The night before the wedding, Peter breaks into Pileforth to get proof of Edward's scheme.
 Elspeth believes Peter is admitting his "feelings", throwing herself at him.
 Very surprised and deflecting her advances, he gets away with the evidence in hand.
-After his car breaks down he calls Jack and Michael and confirms that he has the proof, but he will be late.
+After his car breaks down in the countryside, he calls Jack and Michael and confirms that he has the proof, but he will be late.
 Michael, Jack, and Mary try to stall the wedding.
 Michael kidnaps Vicar Hewitt and Jack disguises himself as an elderly replacement.
 Peter, with help from Elspeth, heads to the wedding.
 During the ride, she says Edward told her Peter was interested in her, but Peter says Edward lied, apologizing for his deceit.
 They crashed the car into a creek bed and wind up borrowing a motorcycle from a sheepherder.

 After numerous delays, Peter and Elspeth arrive at the chapel.
 Peter shows Sylvia the truth, but she remains in disbelief until Elspeth confirms that Edward has been lying to her.
-Sylvia comes to her senses and confronts Edward, whom Mary accuses of lying again when he tries to defend his decision.
-When Mary called him out for his lies, Edward shows his true colors by swearing at Mary, causing Peter to punch him out.
+Sylvia comes to her senses and confronts Edward, who tries to defend his decision.
+When Mary called him out for his lies, Edward shows his true colors by swearing at Mary, causing Peter to knock him out.
 Sylvia insists she's going home, but Peter stops her, ultimately declaring his love.
 Then, Edward regains consciousness, stating it is too late as they are already married.
 Jack then reveals himself – he has both finally proven his acting skills and rendered the marriage invalid.

 Peter and Sylvia wed with Mary as their bridesmaid.
-Mary throws the bouquet into the air as they leave the chapel, and it is caught by a shocked Jack.
+Mary throws the bouquet into the air as they leave the chapel, and it is caught by Jack who expressed shock.